PavlikBender/BenderDeck/README_EN.md

 **A**: Try selecting the audio file again.
 Check the volume settings.
 In some cases, the application might not capture the pressed key, so try running the application as an administrator.

-**Q**: Why do Windows Defender and antivirus programs flag your application?
+**Q**: Why do Windows Defender and antivirus programs prevent downloading/start of your application?

-**A**: Windows Defender flags the installation file.
+**A**: Windows Defender prevent downloading the installation file.
 To resolve this, disable real-time and cloud protection or download the portable version.
 This behavior is due to the installer lacking a certificate, which costs a lot while the application is free.
-Antivirus programs may flag the application because it intercepts keystrokes.
+Antivirus programs may prevent start of the application because it intercepts keystrokes.
 Solution: add the application to the antivirus exceptions.

 **Q:** There is *APP NAME*, which is lighter and has better functionality.
 Why should I use your application?